Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 3) Switch traffic (DNS / load balancer / routing)

-6) If error rate > threshold for X minutes: rollback
+6) If thresholds breach for X minutes: rollback

 12. Step 10: Operate, Monitor & Optimize (FinOps + Reliability)

-The first 30–90 days after a wave is where value is either realized or lost.
-Focus on two tracks: operational excellence and cost management.
+The first 30–90 days after a wave is where value is realized or lost.
+Treat operations and cost as engineering metrics.

 Operational excellence